vyshane/grpc-swift-combine/README.md

 let echoClient = EchoServiceClient(channel: channel)
 ```

 To call the service, create a `GRPCExecutor` and use its `call` method.
-You provide it with a stream of requests `AnyPublisher<EchoRequest, Error>` and you get back a stream `AnyPublisher<EchoResponse, GRPCStatus>` of responses from the server.
+You provide it with a stream of requests `AnyPublisher<EchoRequest, Error>` and you get back a stream `AnyPublisher<EchoResponse, RPCError>` of responses from the server.

 ```swift
 let requests = repeatElement(EchoRequest.with { $0.message = "hello"}, count: 10)